KnowledgeForwardSolutions/CheckDigits.Net/Documentation/Stories/Backlog/S0057-Iso7064Mod97_10CheckDigitAttribute.md

 ## Acceptance Criteria
 - The annotation is implemented as a custom attribute derived from `System.ComponentModel.DataAnnotations.ValidationAttribute`.
-- The annotation uses **CheckDigits.Net** to validate values according to the AlphanumericMod97_10 algorithm.
+- The annotation uses **CheckDigits.Net** to validate values according to the Ncd algorithm.
 - The annotation can be applied to `string` model properties.
-- Validation succeeds when the value is valid per the AlphanumericMod97_10 algorithm.
+- Validation succeeds when the value is valid per the Iso7064Mod97_10 algorithm.
-- Validation fails when the value does not pass the AlphanumericMod97_10 check.
+- Validation fails when the value does not pass the Iso7064Mod97_10 check.
 - Validation succeeds when the value is `null` or empty and the field is not marked as required.
-- A default error message is provided (e.g., *“The field {0} has invalid AlphanumericMod97_10 check digits*).
+- A default error message is provided (e.g., *“The field {0} has invalid Iso7064Mod97_10 check digit*).
 - The error message can be customized using the `ErrorMessage` property.
 - New annotation to exist in CheckDigits.Net.DataAnnotations namespace.
-- New annotation named AlphanumericMod97_10CheckDigit
+- New annotation named Iso7064Mod97_10CheckDigit

 ## Definition of Done
 - The annotation is usable in standard .NET model validation (e.g., ASP.NET Core MVC / Web API).